Shandan, South Khorasan

-Shandan (شندان, also Romanized as Shandān and Shendān; also known as Shandān-e ‘Arab, Shandān-e Gharb, and Shandu) is a village in Pishkuh Rural District, in the Central District of Qaen County, South Khorasan Province, Iran.
-At the 2006 census, its population was 302, in 76 families.
+Shandan (شندان) (Note: Also romanized as Shandān and Shendān; also known as Shandān-e ‘Arab, Shandān-e Gharb, and Shandu) is a village in Pishkuh Rural District of the Central District in Qaen County, South Khorasan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 302 in 76 households.
+The following census in 2011 counted 305 people in 85 households.
+The 2016 census measured the population of the village as 302 people in 92 households.